seanbaxter/circle/walkthrough/json_loader.md

 * std::string
 * C arrays and std::array - Fixed-length arrays in C++.
 The JSON array must be the same lengeth.
 * std::vector, std::set, std::multiset - Variable-length arrays in C++.
 The JSON array may have any number of elements.
+* std::unique_ptr - A type allowing recursive definitions.
+Parsed like an ordinary object in the JSON.
 * std::map - in JSON, an object of key : value pairs.
 The key type of the std::map must be std::string, because JSON only permits string-type keys.
 * any other class type - in JSON, and object of key : value pairs.
 Each class member name must have a corresponding key in the JSON object.